 Value investors, too, have much to select from in the staffing industry.

 Companies selling at a substantial discount to sales include Compass Diversified Holdings, Labor SMART, and Kelly Services (NASDAQ: KELYA).
 Kelly Services is also selling at a discount to book value as is Cross Country Healthcare (NASDAQ: CCRN).

 Firms that have revenues higher than their market capitalization rates are especially appealing to value investors.
 When that happens, it signals to investors that the market has not fully valued the revenue growth and potential of the company.
 At present, Labor SMART is the most appealing stock in the sector based on that proven measure.

 Many firms in the group have established lucrative niche practices.
 Robert Half International does very well in the accounting and legal practices.
 For Cross Country Healthcare, it is in services in the medical field that include nurses and physicians.
 The “Kelly Girl” will always be associated with Kelly Services.

 No matter what happens with the American economy, the staffing sector will continue to perform well.

-The percentage of the US workforce that is part-time has increased over The Great Recession, and continuing into its aftermath.
-Even with signs of recovery, businesses still do not have the desire to commit the higher expenses of full-time employees.
-There is still too much concern about the stability of the US economy will unemployment still so high, along with the Federal budget deficit.
+The percentage of the U.S. workforce that is part-time has increased over the Great Recession, and continuing into its aftermath.
+Even with signs of recovery, businesses still do not have the desire to commit to the higher expenses of full-time employees.
+There is still too much concern about the stability of the U.S. economy with unemployment still so high, along with the federal budget deficit.

 As detailed in a previous article on this site, Obamacare will increase the costs of full-time workers for a business: companies with more than 50 workers will have to provide health insurance, starting January 1, 2014.
 That will only increase the number of firms turning to staffing agencies.